skypjack/entt/README.md

 from time to time.

-In case that the flexibility and potential of an `std::function` are not required or where you are looking for something different, the `EnTT` framework offers a full set of classes to solve completely different problems.
+In case that the flexibility and potential of an `std::function` are not required or where you are looking for something different, `EnTT` offers a full set of classes to solve completely different problems.

 ## Signals